alexdrone/Render/README.md

  _Recap_

 * **Stateless Component** — Only _props_, no _state._ There's not much going on besides the `render()` function and all their logic revolves around the _props_ they receive.
 This makes them very easy to follow (and test for that matter).
-* **Stateful Component** — Both _props_ and _state._.
-They should take care of user interaction and some of the complex business logic, while all visualization and formatting logic should move downstream into as many _Stateless Components_ as possible.
+* **Stateful Component** — Both _props_ and _state._ They should take care of user interaction and some of the complex business logic, while all visualization and formatting logic should move downstream into as many _Stateless Components_ as possible.

+### reuseIdentifier vs key

+Every node exposes these 2 properties and even if it could be confusing at first, their role is very different.

+* **reuseIdentifier** - Mainly for performance optimisation reasons only - it's a way to flag a way for optimal reuse. **Mandatory** when your node has a custom creation closure.
+* **key** - Used to give the node a unique identity for state storing purposes - every child component must be constructed with a unique key.
+[Extremely useful in lists.](https://facebook.github.io/react/docs/lists-and-keys.html)

 # Lightweight Integration with UIKit